 - Lifestyle Interventions

 - Weight-Loss Medications

 - Bariatric Surgery

 The estimated length of each module is between 45 minutes and 90 minutes.

 ACCREDITATION AND CREDITS

-The American Association of Clinical Endocrinologists (AACE) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The American Association of Clinical Endocrinologists (AACE) designates this enduring material for a maximum of 21.75.0 AMA PRA Category 1 Credit(s)™.
+The American College of Endocrinology designates this enduring material for a maximum of 21.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 MAINTENANCE OF CERTIFICATION

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 21.75 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Only those who receive a passing score will be eligible for MOC credit.
 Please allow two weeks for MOC points to appear within your account on the ABIM website.
 Participation information will be shared with the American Board of Internal Medicine (ABIM) through the Accreditation Council for Continuing Medical Education (ACCME) Program and Activity Reporting System (PARS).